 Some illnesses or accidents cause long term disability, from which recovery may seem remote.
-It is however possible to insure against a loss of income resulting from being unable to work because of the disability.
+It is however possible to insure against a loss of income resulting from being unable to work with a long term disability income protection plan.

-Long term disability income protection would pay a monthly benefit until you reached the end of a pre-selected term, such as retirement age.
+Long term disability income protection pays a monthly benefit until you reached the end of a pre-selected term.
+This is often retirement age.
 The maximum benefit is a proportion of your pre-disability income, usually 50% – 60%.

 The monthly cost of disability income protection schemes is based on a number of factors:

 - Your age.
 Older people tend to have more illnesses and so pay more.

 - Health issues.
 If you have existing health problems you may pay more.

 - Employment.
 Some jobs are more risky and so likely to contribute to illness, such as very physical occupations and those working at heights, so expect to pay more.
 Surprisingly, Teachers are a higher risk due to stress related illnesses.

 - Lifestyle and hobbies.
 Smokers pay more, as do those with riskier hobbies such as motor bike racing, private flying, mountaineering etc.